Forever (and Ever): A Bold Next Step

 UND President Andy Armacost speaks about the Year of Momentum.

-“This is a testament to the power of our collective vision, the dedication of our UND community, and the belief in the forever we can achieve together,” DeAnna Carlson Zink, CEO of the UND Alumni Association & Foundation, told the gathered crowd.
+“This is a testament to the power of our collective vision, the dedication of our UND community, and the belief in the forever we can achieve together,” DeAnna Carlson Zink, CEO of the UND Alumni Association & Foundation, told a large crowd at the North Dakota Museum of Art.

 Forever UND Campaign Committee Chair Werner Nistler addresses the crowd.